e-psi-lon/Epsi-BOT/README.md

 ## Database Schema

-The bot uses SQLite3 for data persistence [`database/database.db`](database/database.db).
-Database file is created automatically if not present.
+The bot uses MySQL for data persistence.
+You need to provide all the informations regarding how to connect to it in the environment variables.

 ### Core Tables